azaryabernard/AdventOfCode-22/README.md

 ## Installation

 I will be mainly using Haskell.
-For Haskell, I've used a Stack project structure inside each daily challenges, using GHC 9.4.2 After installing Stack and the needed dependencies, run it with:
+For Haskell, I've used a Stack project structure inside each daily challenges, using system GHC 9.4.2.<br />
+After installing Stack and the needed dependencies, run it with:

 ```bash